The Best German Shows to Learn German With

 Stromberg

-If you’ve seen “The Office,” this is Germany’s version.
+If you've seen "The Office," this is the German version.
 Less heart, more biting satire.
-Stromberg is the world’s worst boss, and every episode is a reminder of how not to behave.
+Stromberg is the world's worst boss, and every episode is a reminder of how not to behave.
 Great for listening to fast, informal office speech—if you can handle the cringe or Fremdschämen (feeling ashamed for others) as we say in German.

 Tatort